-I would not have wanted to do the job assigned to Nathan.
-Sometimes we are called to do things that aren't pleasant.
-If we think the Lord is telling us to do them, then we should do them.
-That is often easier said than done as the expression goes.
+I wouldn't have wanted to do the job that Nathan had to do, but sometimes we are called to do things that aren't pleasant.
+If we think the Lord is telling us to do them, then we have to do it.
 Bible scholars say there is a sense in which David stole something from Uriah.
 Uriah's wife was his and David took her for his own.
-The scholars say this was in a very real sense adultery and Nathan had to go and tell David that he was the man who had taken something that did not belong to him.
+The scholars say this was in a very real sense adultery and Nathan had to go and tell his king, David, that he was the man who had taken something that did not belong to him.

 We know from previous information about Nathan that he was well respected by many including David.
 Nathan told David that God had given him everything he could have possibly needed including the house of Israel and Judah.
-David did not banish Nathan after this experience.
+But David wanted more.
+David did not banish Nathan though.
 He continued to allow Nathan to counsel him because he realized that Nathan was doing this for his own good.
+Later on, it is Nathan again that warns David while he is on his death bed that Adonijah is trying to take the throne instead of Solomon.